 It may be difficult to find actual fleas on cats that suffer from flea allergy dermatitis (also known as flea bite hypersensitivity) because they tend to groom aggressively in order to remove them.
 Also, other external parasites, such as lice or mites as well as other allergies or infections can cause severe itching, so consulting a veterinarian to diagnose the problem is recommended.

 Treatment for flea allergies may include medication dispensed by a veterinarian (essential fatty acids, steroids, or antihistamines) to treat the itching and other skin problems and preventative measures to ensure that both the cat and the home are free of fleas and flea eggs.
-For those who have concerns about toxic chemicals, natural methods of flea control may be implemented.

 Other Causes of Allergy Symptoms in Cats